Tiki huts are simple yet durable and versatile structures that make attractive additions to backyards.

 Compared to the natural thatch that is derived from dried-out grass and palm leaves, artificial thatch is crafted out of plastic.

-The plastic doesn’t affect the look of the thatch at all, instead only extends its lifespan.
+The plastic doesn’t affect the look of the thatch at all, only extending its lifespan.

 From far away, it is next to impossible to even be able to tell the difference between natural and artificial thatch.